FrancoGarciaC9701/Cibersecurity-Labs/BTLO/NetworkAnalysis-Ransomware/NetworkAnalysis-Ransomware.md

 ✅ The Answer is: BTLO-T3nd3r-Fl@g

 Thank you for reading, any questions, corrections or suggestions are welcome.
-My contact channels are francogarcia9701@gmail.com https://www.linkedin.com/in/franco-garcia9701/
-Thank you for reading, any questions, corrections or suggestions are welcome.
 My contact channels are

+francogarcia9701@gmail.com

+https://www.linkedin.com/in/franco-garcia9701/